llogiq/llogiq.github.io/_posts/2016-06-24-overflower.md

 proof-of-concept turned out to work, so I quickly implemented the beginnings of [overflower_support](https://crates.io/crates/overflower_support).
-This crate contains the traits that get called instead of those in `std::ops`, and are specialized for integral types to handle overflow in a specific way.
+This crate contains the traits that get called instead of those in `std::ops`, and are specialized for integer types to handle overflow in a specific way.

 Now all overflower has to do is to fold the code and replace binary operations with the corresponding method calls (actually the current version uses calls,